 Social media is key to connecting with your B2B client base; but make sure it is in tune with their online habits.
 Once you know the demographic of your clients, look at the platforms which can best be utilised to reach them.
 If you have a wide client base, this might vary, but some of the most popular social platforms for B2B marketing are LinkedIn, Twitter, Facebook and YouTube.
 Remember to tweak your tone through your choice of language to suit the platform too; as well as your own brand voice (you may have more than one depending on the different types of businesses you service and products you offer).
 Twitter and Facebook are much more informal ways to promote your product offering and are great for riding trends, while LinkedIn attracts professionals at a higher-management and executive level who will appreciate more insight-led thought pieces.

 Utilise the full repertoire of content

 Email is another tool in your arsenal to both share content and promote your activities on other channels.
 93% of B2B marketers use email, so if you’re not, you’re missing a trick.
-You can run email-led masterclasses where clients sign up to receive daily or weekly tips straight to their inbox, as well as use your regular bulletins and newsletters to share product picks based on preferences and past buying habits, all with the help of your CRM.
+You can run email-led masterclasses; this is where clients sign up to receive daily or weekly tips straight to their inbox; as well as use your regular bulletins and newsletters to share product picks based on preferences and past buying habits.
+All with the help of your CRM.

 This is a whistlestop tour of some basic B2B marketing tactics and strategies.
 If you’d like to know more about how CDA Group can help, get in touch today.